livey/machine-learning-checklist/deep-learning-QA.md

     * dropout
     * early stopping ( use validation data to monitor the error, if goes up, early stopping)
     * adversarial learning
-    * ensemble learning (bagging--reduce variance, boosting--reduce biase)
+    * ensemble learning (bagging--reduce variance, boosting--reduce bias)
     * batch normalization (mini-batch introduce some noise, which increases generalization, make the loss landscape more smooth.
 For a batch, if it has large variance, then the gradient is not stable.
 So, we can only apply small step-size.
 With BN, we can use larger learning rate, thus faster convergence.)
+    * two categories
+      * reduce parameters
+        * pruning, weight sharing
+      * reduce effective size of parameters
+        * regularization, weight decay, early stop
 * overfitting (similar to improve generalization)
 * shallow v.s. deep networks
   - [ ] number of neurons needed to fit N data samples?